boto/boto3/docs/source/guide/cloud9.rst

 #.
 Choose **Create a new AWS account**.
 #.
 Follow the on-screen instructions to finish creating the account.

-Step 1: Set Up Your AWS Account
+Step 1: Set up your AWS account
 -------------------------------
 Start to use AWS Cloud9 by signing in to the AWS Cloud9 console as an AWS Identity and Access Management (IAM) entity (for example,